Quemadmodum: Content

 The Pope orders, that in each Catholic dioceses, a day of public prayers must be assigned to admonish the faithful of this urgent need and exhort them to support by their prayers, good works and offerings for needy and abandoned children.
 "Amen I say to you, as long as you did it for one of these, the least of my brethren, you did it for me" (Matt.
 25, 40).

-The Pontiff points out that these children will be pillars of the next generation and therefore it is essential that they grow up healthy in mind and body.
+The Pontiff points out that these children will be pillars of the next generation, and therefore it is essential that they grow up healthy in mind and body.
 Nobody should hesitate, then, to contribute time and money to a cause so opportune and essential.
-The less wealthy should give what they can with open hand and willing heart.
-Those who live in luxury should reflect and remember that the indigence, hunger and nakedness of these children will constitute a grave and severe indictment of them before God.
+The less wealthy should give what they can with an open hand and a willing heart.
+Those who live in luxury should reflect and remember that the indigence, hunger, and nakedness of these children will constitute a grave and severe indictment of them before God.
 All should be convinced that their liberality will not be loss but gain.
 One who gives to the poor is lending to God Who, in His own time, will repay his generosity with abundant interest.